Brokerage · Guide

 Vanguard's client-owned structure produces three practical effects:

 2. Long-term fund stewardship.
-Vanguard funds aren't pressured to chase trends or close underperforming funds quickly for marketing reasons.
+Vanguard funds aren't pressured to chase trends or close underperforming funds for marketing reasons.
 The fund lineup has been remarkably stable over decades.

 Schwab, by a meaningful margin.
-Schwab's service infrastructure:

 • 400+ branches with in-person advisors